NREL/resstock/measures/ResStockArguments/README.md

 **mech_vent_flow_rate**

 The flow rate of the mechanical ventilation.
-If not provided, the OS-HPXML default (see [Whole Ventilation Fan](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#whole-ventilation-fan)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#whole-ventilation-fan'>Whole Ventilation Fan</a>) is used.

 - **Name:** ``mech_vent_flow_rate``
 - **Type:** ``String``